-The USDA Forest Service's decisions responding to increasing recreation demands will first consider desired water quality and riparian conditions and the limited wildlife habitat in the watershed.
-The USDA Forest Service will make provisions for a wide range of recreation uses including access and sanitation facilities that prevent watershed conditions from deteriorating.
-Major trailheads and restrooms will be provided and maintained in cooperation with partners such as Salt Lake City.
-The USDA Forest Service will protect the watershed and educate the public about appropriate behavior in the watershed in cooperation and partnership with other agencies.
+The USDA Forest Service's decisions responding to increasing recreation demands consider desired water quality and riparian conditions and the limited wildlife habitat in the watershed.
+The USDA Forest Service provides for a wide range of recreation uses including access and sanitation facilities that strive to prevent or fully mitigate impacts to watershed conditions.
+Major trailheads and restrooms are provided and maintained in cooperation with partners such as the Salt Lake City Department of Public Utilities.
+The USDA Forest Service has goals, identified in the Forest Plan, to maintain and/or restore watersheds and educate the public by increasing awareness of resources and user ethics in cooperation and partnership with other agencies.